rust-lang/blog.rust-lang.org/posts/inside-rust/2021-08-27-Splitting-const-generics.md

     }
 }
 ```
-Note that even with this feature generic const parameter types, such as `struct Foo<T, const N: T> { ... }` are forbidden.
+Note that even with this feature, generic const parameter types, such as `struct Foo<T, const N: T> { ... }`, are forbidden.
 While allowing such things is desired, it adds additional complications exceeding our current capacity.

 There are still two major blockers here, the first being the [transition to valtrees](https://github.com/rust-lang/rust/pull/83234).
-Using valtrees we're able to easily deal with more complex values than integers as const arguments.
+Valtrees are a representation of values as trees with integer nodes, simplifiying the way we interact with more complex types.

 Additionally, we have to figure out which types we *even want* to allow as const parameter types.
 This ties into the discussion
 about "structural match", which is still ongoing.